-Whether you’re looking to increase your home’s curb appeal or you want to increase your home’s energy efficiency with eco-friendly products, updating your siding is a great solution to achieve both!
+Are you looking to increase your home’s curb appeal?
+How about bettering your home’s energy efficiency with eco-friendly products?
+Updating your siding is a great way to do both!

 If it’s time to replace the siding on your home, you have several options.
-Our Window World experts are breaking it all down and discussing the types of siding available, the advantages of vinyl siding, and how to choose the most energy-efficient (and stylish) vinyl siding for your home.
+Our World World experts are breaking down the types of siding available, the advantages of vinyl siding and how to choose the most energy-efficient siding for your home.
 Keep reading to learn more!

 These options give your home very different looks, but the differences don’t stop there.
 They also vary in their insulating properties.
 A siding’s insulating capability determines how energy-efficient it is, so it’s important to choose a siding that provides enough insulation for your home.

 Insulated vinyl siding is among the most energy-efficient options for your home.
-It’s also low-maintenance and available in a variety of colors and finishes, making it easy to give your home a new look.
+It’s also low-maintenance and available in a variety of colors and finishes, making it great for giving your home a new, easy look.

-In the home improvement industry, we use a material R-value, which measures how effective an insulating material is at resisting heat flow.
-Most building codes require that the total R-value home’s walls, including insulation, have a total R-value of 13.
-This means each building material that goes into the construction of your walls, from the drywall to interior insulation to siding, has a different R-value and they should all add up to 13.
+In the home improvement industry, we use R-value to measure how effective an insulating material is at resisting heat flow.
+Most building codes require that a home’s walls, including insulation, have a total R-value of 13.
+This means each building material that goes into the construction of your walls, from the drywall to siding, has a different R-value.
+Together, they should all add up to 13.
 The lower your siding’s R-value, the higher the R-value of the other materials needs to be to reach 13.

 Here’s a look at the approximate R-value of each of the most popular siding options: